 16 May 2023 Removed Vetroo 1000G5 after user reports on coil whine.

-Two essential things that PSUs need to have to be our best picks are to be available on the market and excel in terms of performance and reliability.
-Their build quality should also be the best possible, depending on their price.
+Two essential things for PSUs to be our best picks are their availability on the market and their excellence in terms of performance and reliability.
+Depending on their price, their build quality should also be the best possible.

 I will include affiliate links for the products we recommend.
 You don’t pay more using these affiliate links, but you help us keep this site alive and kicking!
 We also have a Patreon page if you want to support us.